How to protect your dog from the beach hazards

 - Quick and shallow breathing

 - Dry nose

 - Warm to touch

 A quick clarification: Panting is a dog’s way to cool off.
 Stretching their mouths to the ears and causing a quick breath causes the exchange of heat with the cooler air, helping to remove heat from the blood.
 Do not be alarmed if your dog breathes heavily as you would not worry if your kid sweats.
 Vigorous exercise will cause them to breathe faster, as it will cause their heart to beat faster.
 Just keep it down for a while until they breathe normally again.
 Look for other signs too.

 What to do in case of hyperthermia

 Stop your dog from doing anything when the first signs of exhaustion (excessive panting and rapid heartbeat) appear.
 Encourage them to take a dip in the sea, let them drink freshwater, pour some on their muzzles and necks, and rest in the shade.
 This will bring them back to normal.
 The signs will subside.
 Most healthy pets recover fast from heat exhaustion if they are treated immediately.
 If not, use those phone numbers and addresses from the nearest vet or clinic you saved.

 Heat exhaustion can lead to heat strokes.
 Heat strokes are an emergency.
 See here what to do.

 Most likely, your dog will take breaks before exhaustion, take a dip in the water, and rest or slow down.
 The problem lies with some dogs that lose touch with their bodies when excitement takes over their minds.
-They could be at a critical point without realizing it.
-Their inability to voice their discomfort leaves us with the responsibility to monitor their activity at all times, especially during hot temperatures.
+They could be at a critical point and not realise it.
+Their inability to voice their discomfort leaves us with the responsibility to monitor their activity at all times, especially during very hot temperatures.